 Liz has been an educator and coach for over 19 years.
 She is certified in Family Consumer Sciences, Business, and Elementary Ed, as well as being a certified American Red Cross Water Safety Instructor.
 She currently teaches Middle School Family and Consumer Sciences at Selden MS (previously known as Home and Careers) and swimming lessons for the WHB School District Summer Recreation program.
 She earned her Associate's Degree from Katharine Gibbs, Bachelor's Degree from Dowling, and her Master's Degree from C.W.
 Post.
 She has won the LIFACS Promising New Educator East Award (2008), NY Lady Liberty "Outstanding Educator" award (2009), the MCCSD and Town of Brookhaven "SPARC" award (2010), Town of Brookhaven Person of the Year Award (2014), Middle Country Community Service Award (2015) and has been a Professional Development Workshop Facilitator for both the MCTA and Middle Country Teacher's Center since 2012.
 Her teaching career has been enhanced by her active participation in character education programs, curriculum development, conferences, and committees.
 She is currently a member of her district PDP (Professional Development) committee, ENL: Part 154 committee, CTE committee, DASA committee, MCBAB (Business Advisory Board) committee, MCTA PD Committee, and two APPR committees (MCTA and a joint MCTA/MCAA).
 She has been the building coordinator of the Second Step Violence prevention program, wrote a 7-8th grade character education resource guide for monthly virtues, and is the coordinator of Spirit Days and a nationwide MS Job Shadowing Day for her district.
 She has participated in Dr. Thomas Lickona's 3-day character education training at BOCES, multiple Bullying Prevention conferences, NEFE HS Financial Literacy training program, and attended NYSFACSE Summer Professional Development Workshops in Owego, NY.
 She's attended the NYSUT 2-day Stakeholder Academy workshop training on Teacher Practice Rubric, and the NYSUT TED training on New Views on Teacher Evaluation and a workshop on Data Driven Instruction.
 She also has presented multiple times at: her district's Supt.
 Conference Day opening session speaking about 21st Century Skills; monthly faculty meetings about Teacher Reflection and the NYSUT rubric priorities and ENL Best Practice.
 She's also presented Best Practices yearly at the LI FACS Annual Professional Development Conference Days since 2012.
 And, she has been invited to guest speak at a SCALA workshop to discuss incorporating literacy and the Common Core Standards into art.
 Last, but certainly not least, for the last 9+ years Liz has been rounding off her career (and loving it!) by facilitating a multitude of in-service and graduate level courses for LILIE.

-Mr. DeVincenzo has been a school administrator for the past eighteen years.
-The past sixteen years he has been the Director of Health, Physical Education, and Athletics in the Comsewogue School District.
-He has been an instructor at LILIE for over twelve years.
+Mr. DeVincenzo has been a school administrator for the past nineteen years.
+The past seventeen years he has been the Director of Health, Physical Education, and Athletics in the Comsewogue School District.
+He has been an instructor at LILIE for over thirteen years.
 Matteo holds a Bachelors of Science Degree from SUNY Cortland and Masters Degrees from LIU Post and The College of New Rochelle (School Administration).
 He has a teaching license in Physical Education, as well as an SAS and SDA school administration license(s).
 He serves on the Section XI Policy Committee.
 Matteo is currently the Section XI Wrestling Chairman and represents Section XI on the NYSPHSAA Student Advisory Development Committee.
 He is a member of SCADA, NYSAAA, NIAAA and NYS AHPERD (council of administrators).

 Mr. Pedersen has been a physical education teacher in the Middle Country School District for the past 17 years.
 He is presently the head coach for Newfield Varsity Baseball, in which he has coached for 15 years.
 Mr. Pedersen has also coached a variety of sports including soccer, field hockey, basketball, and softball.
 Mr. Pedersen is a Member of AAHPERD, America Alliance for Physical Education Health Recreation and Dance, and a Member of SCBCA Suffolk County Baseball Coaches Association.
 Mr. Pedersen holds a Bachelors of Science in Kinesiology from Towson University, and completed his master's degree at SUNY Stony Brook.
 He currently teaches the NYSED coaching courses "Health Science Applied to Coaching and Theory" and "Techniques of Coaching".